 Also compare

-Yacht Insurance in NZ - What You Need to Know
+Yacht Insurance in Australia - What You Need to Know

 Yacht insurance is a specialist form of marine insurance that covers the hull, machinery, sails, rigging, and equipment on board.
-Unlike car insurance, yacht policies are tailored to the type of vessel, where it's moored, how it's used (cruising vs racing), and the waters it sails in.
+Unlike car insurance, yacht policies are tailored to the type of vessel, where it is moored or berthed, how it is used (cruising versus racing), and the waters it sails in.
 Most policies also include third-party liability cover, which protects you if your yacht causes damage to other vessels, moorings, or marina infrastructure.
+High-value yachts typically need agreed value cover to ensure a fair payout in the event of a total loss.

-All yacht insurance in NZ is optional - there is no legal requirement.
-However, most marinas and yacht clubs require evidence of third-party liability insurance before granting a berth or mooring.
-See our full NZ boat insurance comparison for provider details.
+Yacht insurance in Australia is not legally compulsory.
+However, most marinas, yacht clubs, and mooring authorities require evidence of current third-party liability insurance before granting a berth or mooring.
+See our full Australian boat insurance comparison for provider details.

 Key Facts for Yacht Owners

-• Typical value range: NZ yacht values range from $20,000 for older trailer-sailers to $500,000+ for modern cruiser-racers and bluewater yachts.
-Classic and racing yachts can exceed $1M+
+• Typical value range: Australian yacht values range from $30,000 for older trailer sailers to $500,000+ for modern cruiser-racers and bluewater yachts.
+Classic yachts and high-performance racing vessels can exceed $1M+

-• Cruising grounds: Most NZ yacht insurance covers coastal waters within 200 nautical miles of the NZ coastline.
-Extended cruising to the Pacific Islands or Australia requires additional cover or a separate bluewater policy
+• Cruising grounds: Most Australian yacht insurance covers coastal waters within 200 nautical miles of the Australian coastline.
+Extended cruising to the Pacific Islands, New Zealand, or Southeast Asia requires additional cover or a specialist bluewater policy

-• Safety requirements: Maritime NZ safety equipment requirements vary by distance from shore.
-Insurers may require compliance with Category 1-4 safety standards depending on your cruising area
+• Safety requirements: Australian Maritime Safety Authority (AMSA) and state marine authorities set safety equipment requirements that vary by distance from shore.
+Insurers may require compliance with relevant safety category standards

 Cover Types for Yacht Insurance